Everything you need to know for 4+

 From age 5, girls have the opportunity to learn the violin or cello in a small group.
 In Year 3, they may have piano lessons and the opportunity to learn a variety of orchestral instruments.
 We place great importance on playing together and every girl is given the opportunity to perform informally at assemblies and in concerts where parents can also attend.

-We do not have a sibling policy but we are a community school and if we feel a sibling would benefit and thrive at Channing Junior School they will be offered a place.
+We do not have a sibling policy but we are a community school and if we feel a sibling would benefit and thrive at Channing Junior School she will be offered a place.